How to negotiate the best price when buying a property

 With no mortgage to secure, there is no risk of the deal falling through as a result of the lender refusing to lend.
 The conveyancing process will also be quicker as the solicitor will not need to carry out any legal due diligence for the lender.

 Does the property need work?

-Even before you carry out the survey, if you can demonstrate obvious issues that you don’t feel are reflected in the asking price, point them out and use them to negotiate.
+Even before you carry out the survey, if you can demonstrate any issues that you feel are not reflected in the asking price, point them out and use them to negotiate.

 Things to look out for include:

 - Decor or fittings that are tired or dated

 Don’t appear too keen

 You should certainly demonstrate that you appreciate the seller's home and would care for it as much as they have.
 Appealing to the seller’s sentimental side may even help persuade the seller to choose your offer over another.

 However, If you are overly gushing about the property to the seller or agent, they will feel more confident about the asking price.